-- 1. Open the project /MEP/Office-MEP.rvt found in your class files folder. - 2.
-In the View tab>Graphics panel, click [4] (Filters). - 3.
-If you are using the non-discipline specific version of the Autodesk Revit software, an additional Filters dialog box opens.
-Click \\\\\\, name the new filter, select Define Criteria, and click \\\\\.
-This opens the full Filters dialog box.
+- Open the project /MEP/Office-MEP.rvt found in your class files folder. - 2.
+In the View tab>Graphics panel, click [4] (Filters). - 4.
+If you are using the Autodesk Revit MEP software, in the Filters dialog box, click (New), name the new filter

+Mechanical Low Velocity, and click OK.